 This destroys any remaining windows and releases any other resources allocated by GLFW.
 After this call, you must initialize GLFW again before using any GLFW functions that require it.

 Most events are reported through callbacks, whether it's a key being pressed, a GLFW window being moved, or an error occurring.
-Callbacks are simply C functions (or C++ static methods) that are called by GLFW with arguments describing the event.
+Callbacks are C functions (or C++ static methods) that are called by GLFW with arguments describing the event.

 Callback functions must be set, so GLFW knows to call them.
 The function to set the error callback is one of the few GLFW functions that may be called before initialization, which lets you be notified of errors both during and after initialization.